MontanaFlossCo/Flint-Documentation/guides/shortcuts.md

         return ref
     }

-    /// Perform the action and use the Siri Intent presenter
-    /// to indicate the response type.
+    /// Perform the action and use the Siri Intent presenter to indicate the response type.
-    /// Response types are configure in your Intent's definition file in Xcode.
-    /// Note that the action must also return a Flint
-    /// completion status to indicate the success or failure to your Intent extension static func perform(context: ActionContext<InputType>, presenter: GetNoteAction.PresenterType, completion: Completion) -> Completion.Status {
+    /// The available responses are configured in your Intent's definition file in Xcode. static func perform(context: ActionContext<InputType>, presenter: GetNoteAction.PresenterType, completion: Completion) -> Completion.Status {
         let response: GetNoteIntentResponse
         let outcome: ActionPerformOutcome